 -1- Benevolent leadership presence

 An effective leader must master how to project mature self-confidence, poise under pressure, authenticity, empathy, warmth, and strength.
 It helps to acquire a blend of persuasive leadership competencies that inspire trust, enthusiasm and, most importantly, buy-in.

 -2- Authentic communication & interaction

-Whether it’s a high-stakes meeting, a hallway chats with a colleague or a town hall meeting with the entire organization, failure to get the right message across can be costly in many ways.
+Whether it’s a high-stakes meeting, a hallway chat with a colleague or a town hall meeting with the entire organization, failure to get the right message across can be costly in many ways.
 Effective leaders need to communicate clearly and confidently at every level of the organization, from the boardroom to the water cooler.
-Consider that it is not important what one says; however, it is critically important what is understood!
+Consider that it is not important what one says, however, it is critically important what is understood!

 -3- Proactive conflict resolution

 Effective leaders recognize and manage conflict constructively, resolve disputes quickly, develop the skills that build collaboration and common purpose and maximize employee engagement, productivity, and retention.